cagarweyne/es2015/Iterators & Generators.md

 ```
 In our function `createIterator`, we first declare a variable `i` that we will use to keep track of the index of the items that we are iterating over, `items` is passed in as a parameter when the function is called.
 Then we simply return an object that contains a single item, the `next` function.
 All the `next` function does is also return an object that contains two properties, `value` and `done`.

-Inside the `next` method, we delcare two variables, `done` and `value`. `done` is a boolean and all we are doing is checking to see if our tracker variable `i` is greater than or equal to the length of the passed in iterable - we did the same thing with the for loop.
+Inside the `next` method, we delcare two variables, `done` and `value`. `done` is a boolean and all we are doing is checking to see if our tracker variable `i`, is greater than or equal to the length of the passed in iterable - we did the same thing with the for loop.

+We then do a check to see if `done` is false: `if(!done)` if it is, we assign value to contain the item at the current index using `i` and then increment `i` so that it can contains the next index.
+Finally, the `next` method returns an object containing two properties and their values are `done` and `value` respectively.